mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 the Spinward Marches of the Imperium.
 Tyeyo Fteahrao Yolr (Tyeyo Dustspice Importers) was established to import the novelty.

-Since then, synthetic dustspice has become available and natural dust- spice is a gourmet treat but no longer imported in great quantities.
-Tyeyo Fteahrao Yolr instead seeks out and imports any novel or valuable trade goods along the route from Mora in the Spinward Marches and the Aslan capital of Kusyu.
+Since then, synthetic dustspice has become available and natural dust-spice is a gourmet treat but no longer imported in great quantities.
+Tyeyo
+Fteahrao Yolr instead seeks out and imports any novel or valuable trade goods along the route from Mora in the Spinward Marches and the Aslan capital of Kusyu.
 Its diversification into other trade goods puts